 College and Career Planning

-Students can evaluate and compare institutions’ prices, financial aid, enrollment fees and academic disciplines.
+A site that allows future students to evaluate and compare institutions’ prices, financial aid, enrollment fees and academic disciplines by the Department of Education Institute of Education Statistics.

-Online college advisory service with tools for students and parents to choose, prepare, apply and pay for college.
+Online college advisory service for students and parents.
+Learn how to choose, prepare, apply and pay for college with advice and tools.
+Get college admission help and search for colleges and scholarships.

 University of Hawai‘i – Financial Aid